Eduardo Valenzuela: The Real-Life Mexican Superhero Revolution

 Reinventing the Superhero: El Alcón

-“El Alcón” isn’t just a movie; it’s an ode to lucha libre, an form that has inspired generations of Latinos.
+“El Alcón” isn’t just a movie; it’s an ode to lucha libre, an art form that has inspired generations of Latinos.
 It’s funny, it’s emotional, and most importantly, it’s real.
 Eduardo sees this character as an homage to the everyday warrior—a superhero who doesn’t need a cape or super strength to make a difference.

 What’s Next?
 A and Beyond